ipatch/dotfiles/README.md

 - [ ] #alacritty #macos for the love g0d, can we please support the emoji context menu ..."we can have nice things™️"
 - [ ] #arch #linux #archlinux, `git push` always prompts for username / password, boooooo 👻
+  - NOTE: might have this resolved after installing `github-cli` via arch linux using `yay -S github-cli`
+  - TODO: will credentials be persisted through reboots and into ∞ and beyond
 - [ ] go through the following procedures to see if the intel crystalwell igpu is properly being used on my archbox
     - https://wiki.archlinux.org/title/Hardware_video_acceleration#Verification
     - https://linux-hardware.org/?id=pci:8086-0d22-106b-0122